 Having allocated a budget for your WordPress localization project, it’s now time to put together a team.

-If you already have experience with translation (for example, if you’re selling a multilingual product), you may already have qualified translators on staff.
+If you already have experience with translation, you may already have qualified translators on staff.
 Otherwise, you’ll need to hire external translators.
 You can do this through a translation agency or through an industry website like ProZ.

 Before beginning the project, you’ll want to decide how many translators are needed for the volume of work at hand.
 If you foresee the need for translators to collaborate with other professionals such as web designers or developers, this is also something you’ll want to define beforehand.